mikelove/eurobioc2015/index.md

 * Inspiration from
 [Benjamini and Speed, 2012](http://www.ncbi.nlm.nih.gov/pubmed/22323520)
-* The correct resolution for GC content correction is at the **fragment level**, the unit which is amplified
+* The correct resolution for GC content bias is at the **fragment level**, the unit which is PCR amplified
-* Include in the model the probability of observing a fragment, given its GC content
+* Include in the RNA-seq model the probability of observing a fragment, given its GC content

 ---